barbarer/py4e-int/_sources/functions/funcWithListsAndLoops.rst

 *Content Objectives:*

 * Understand how list indexing and slicing works.
-* Gain famililarity with built-in fuctions that take lists and list methods.
+* Gain famililarity with built-in fuctions that take lists as well as list methods.
 * Recognize a for-each loop.
 * Recognize a range.
 * Recognize a for loop.